coralproject/talk/docs/source/02-01-integrating.md

 ### storyID

 To more tightly couple Coral with your CMS you can provide your CMS's unique identifier to Coral by including a `storyID` parameter in the render function.
 Doing so will allow you to target the `Story` for later updates via Coral's Graphql API, such as updating the URL if it changes.

+## Updating Story URLs
+You need to notify Coral of the change when the published URL where a comment steam is embedded changes.
+If you try to render an existing `storyID` with a different `storyURL`, you will see a DUPLICATE_STORY_ID error.

+You can use Coral's [GraphQL API](/talk/v5/api/overview/) or Coral’s [CLI](/talk/v5/configuration-cli-tools/) tool to update story URLs.

 ## Integration via API